au en false false Default

 This rally in markets has had a greater impact on large cap valuations, and has meant that global small caps may present a compelling relative value opportunity.
 Small caps in the US, for example, were at their lowest level in the past 13 years as of July last year, and they remain as cheap as they have ever been relative to large caps.

-Small companies tend to be domestic rather than internationally focused and they also tend to be more sensitive to the macro environment, In the past, small-caps have offered more upside than large caps at this stage of the cycle because they have underperformed large-caps during the during the preceding period of economic weakness.
+Small companies tend to be domestic rather than internationally focused and they also tend to be more sensitive to the macro environment, In the past, small-caps have offered more upside than large caps at this stage of the cycle because they have underperformed large-caps during the preceding period of economic weakness.

 Chart 1: Price to equity (P/E) of Russell 1000 (US large caps) and Russell 2000 (US small caps)